KwenaMashamaite/SuperPacMan/README.md

 ## Overview

 This project is a Super Pac-Man clone using C++17.
-In addition, the project is a demo for the [Infinite Motion Engine](https://github.com/KwenaMashamaite/IME), a 2D state-based game engine.
-The main aim of this project is to demonstrate extensive use of the engines features.
-I would greatly appreciate it if you could check out the engine and provide some constructive feedback (especially on OO design), point out issues and suggest new features or enhancements.
-Thanks in advance :smile: .
+In addition, the project is a demo for my game engine, [Infinite Motion Engine](https://github.com/KwenaMashamaite/IME), which is a 2D state-based game engine.

 ## How to play